Jon Gruden

-Jon David Gruden (born August 17, 1963) is an American former football coach and media personality currently employed by Barstool Sports.
+Jon David Gruden (born August 17, 1963) is an American former football coach and media personality, currently employed by Barstool Sports.

 After beginning his coaching career in the college ranks and working as a position coach and as an offensive coordinator in the National Football League (NFL) for the Philadelphia Eagles, he held his first head coaching position with the Raiders during their Oakland tenure from 1998 to 2001, where he won two consecutive division titles and made an AFC Championship Game appearance.
 Gruden was traded by Raiders owner and general manager Al Davis to the Tampa Bay Buccaneers in 2002, which he led to their first Super Bowl title in Super Bowl XXXVII the same season.
 At age 39, he was the then-youngest head coach to win the Super Bowl.
 He served as Tampa Bay's head coach through 2008, setting the franchise record for wins, but made only two further playoff runs.
 After his firing from the Buccaneers, Gruden was featured as an analyst for ESPN's Monday Night Football broadcasts from the 2009 to the 2017 seasons.

 In 2018, Gruden returned to the Raiders as their head coach.
 He led the team until his resignation during the 2021 season after it was publicly revealed that he wrote and sent many racist, misogynistic, and homophobic emails between 2011 and 2018.

-In 2023, Gruden was brought in by the Saints for a work-out for their offensive coaching.
+In 2023, Gruden was hired by the New Orleans Saints as an offseason consultant, assisting the coaching staff with installing their offense upon the signing of Derek Carr, Gruden’s starting quarterback in his second stint with the Raiders.

 Early life

 Gruden was born on August 17, 1963, in Sandusky, Ohio, into a family of Slovene descent.
 His father, Jim, later served as a professional football regional scout, quarterbacks coach, and director of player personnel for the Tampa Bay Buccaneers.
 Gruden's younger brother, Jay, played and coached in the Arena Football League for the Tampa Bay Storm and Orlando Predators, and was the head coach of the Washington Redskins.
 His other brother, James, is a radiologist at UNC School of Medicine.

 Gruden was raised Catholic and was a Cleveland Browns fan growing up.
 At age 15, he attended Clay High School in South Bend, Indiana, home to the University of Notre Dame, where Jim served as an assistant to head coach Dan Devine.
-After graduating in 1982, Gruden attended Muskingum College in New Concord, Ohio.
-A year later, he transferred to the University of Dayton.
-At Dayton, Gruden was a three-year letterman and backup quarterback for the Flyers under coach Mike Kelly.
+After graduating in 1982, Gruden attended and played quarterback for Muskingum College in New Concord, Ohio.
+After one season at Muskingum, he transferred to the University of Dayton.
+At Dayton, Gruden was a three-year letterman and backup quarterback for the Flyers under coach Mike Kelly and was a teammate of U.S. Senator Jon Husted.
 Gruden never saw much playing time, but the Flyers posted a 24–7 record during his three seasons at the University of Dayton.
 Gruden graduated with a degree in communications in 1986.